jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 wasmtime rust/target/wasm32-wasip2/debug/rust.wasm
 ```

-Because WASI 0.2 defines stdin, stdout and stderr as a part of its `wasi:cli` interface, the `println` makes use of these interfaces to output via `stdout` as needed. `wasmtime` provides the WASI 0.2 interfaces by default, so WASM components relying only on those should _Just Work_.
+Because WASI 0.2 defines stdin, stdout and stderr as a part of its `wasi:cli` interface, the `println` makes use of these interfaces to output via `stdout` as needed.
+Wasmtime provides implementations of these WASI 0.2 interfaces by default, so WASM components relying on them should _Just Work_.

 If we want to see which interfaces some WASM code imports and exports, we can extract the WIT definition from it: